 Shooting a Documentary Film in Zanskar and Conducting a Photography Workshop at 12000 ft

-I am as excited as I can get, I am keying this out as I almost simultaneously pack my trekking gear to fly out to Leh early tomorrow.
+I am as excited as I can get, I am writing this whilst simultaneously packing my trekking gear to fly out to Leh early tomorrow.

-Over the next two weeks, I would be trekking, cycling, rafting and camping in the Himalayas with a diverse group of adventurers from eight countries as they set out on an 12 day expedition to reach a 1000 year old village to setup a solar power plant that would provide electricity to the villagers.
+Over the next two weeks, I would be trekking, cycling, rafting and camping in the Himalayas with a diverse group of adventurers from eight countries as they set out on an 12 day expedition.
+Their goal is to reach a 1000 year old village and setup a solar power plant that would provide electricity to the villagers.

-The Global Himalayan Expedition is a for-profit enterprize that takes up projects that are a brilliant blend of community development initiatives and adventure tourism.
-The expedition focuses on reaching out to marginalized communities living in the remotest parts of India, such as Ladakh, in addition to experiencing the Himalayan Tri-adventure (cycling, rafting, and hiking) activities.
+The Global Himalayan Expedition is a for-profit enterprise that takes up projects that are a brilliant blend of community development initiatives and adventure tourism.
+The expedition focuses on reaching out to marginalised communities living in the remotest parts of India, such as Ladakh, in addition to experiencing the Himalayan Tri- Adventure (cycling, rafting, and hiking) activities.

-This year, the Global Himalayan Expedition aims to repeat the same feat as yesteryear and aims setup a solar micro-grid in Umlung in the Markha valley, a thousand year old village.
+This year, the Global Himalayan Expedition aims to repeat the same feat like last year and aims setup a solar micro-grid in Umlung in the Markha valley, a thousand year old village.
 I am excited to be a part of this expedition and would be documenting the act in photos and film.

 I would also a conducting a photography workshop at 12000 ft which I am really looking forward to.

 The Most Unusual Camera Bag I Have Ever Carried